Blind Cricket Off Field Regulations

 These rules and procedures are of primary concern to club executives and BCEW officers managing off-field matters.

-Part A lays down some minimum standards that all clubs should meet.
+Part A lays down some minimum standards that all clubs should meet,

-Part B deals with sight classification.
+Part B deals with sight classification,

-Part C deals with player registration and ties.
+Part C deals with player registration and ties,

-Part E deals with disciplinary matters.
+Part E deals with misconduct and disciplinary matters.

 Part A: Minimum Standards for Member Clubs

-A1.
-Structure and Management.
+A1 Structure and Management

 For a club to be admitted or remain as a member of BCEW, it must have the name of a county, city or region as a prominent part of its name and be constituted as an independent entity, run as an autonomous entity by a local County Cricket Board or hosted as an autonomous part of an established cricket or multisport club.
 It must make sure that it has a management committee of at least three individuals, that its assets and members are protected by public liability insurance and that its money is deposited either in its own bank account or in a suitably restricted fund in an account controlled by its host.

-A2.
-Safeguarding
+A4 Safeguarding

 A club should maintain a safeguarding policy in line with current best practice and appoint a duly qualified officer capable of overseeing its implementation.

-A3 Data Protection
+A5 Data Protection and Privacy

-A club should routinely conduct and review risk assessments in respect of all its activities and any facilities it may use.
+• routinely conduct and review risk assessments in respect of all its activities and any facilities it may use.

-A club should provide its players with all the protective equipment they might reasonably require, ensuring in particular that a helmet is always available for anyone acting as wicket keeper and that one is always worn, even in training, by any player under the age of 18 if fielding within 11 yards of a striker’s middle stump.
+• provide its players with all the protective equipment they might reasonably require, ensuring in particular that a helmet is always available for anyone acting as wicket keeper and that one is always worn, even in training, by any player under the age of 18 if fielding within 11 yards of a striker’s middle stump.

 Part B: Sight Classification Procedures